AGM or Business Plan Template Document.

 If they are trying to raise money from investors, they will want to know how they plan to spend it, and why they plan to spend it that way.
 This section should be used to outline their estimated project startup costs like site selection (if applicable), branding, new equipment, office furniture and logo design.
 Most entrepreneurial types underestimate just how expensive starting a new business can be.

-A good business plan clearly conveys the basics of a business in a hurry; put supporting documents toward the back.
+A good business plan template clearly conveys the basics of a business in a hurry; put supporting documents toward the back.
 This hodgepodge of related material might include resumes, credit histories, industry studies, blueprints, advertising materials, press coverage, copies of leases and contracts, letters of intent from future customers, patent and trademark registrations, partnership agreements and letters of incorporation.

 This guide is only an aide memoire and intended for information only for anyone appraising the documentation needed in an audit/compliance check.
 It is not to be considered as direct advice or intended to replace specific 1 to 1 engagement with your compliance and risk professional.